kjs452/casio/README.md

 5. All of the fonts and pixel stuff have been fully mapped out
 6. Other screen will render for their initial paint, but won't function
 7. None of the "set" modes work
+8. Even the light works!
+(The display dimness is changed)

 ![alt text](https://github.com/kjs452/casio/blob/main/sideby.jpg "Casio/Teensy 1")